 - Archival paper (acid-free and at least 250gsm)

 Capability to create a high resolution digital file of your artwork.
 To create the digital file, you will either need to take a photo, or a scan.
 You can read more about the supplies you need and how to create an art print here.
+If you want some quick printing tips, check out our best pointers for preparing art for print.

 Have you found the best art printer for you?

 As always, be sure to do your research before purchasing an art printer.
 There are many different factors that go into making a decision, and it’s important to find the one that is right for you and your art.
 We hope this guide has helped you in your search for the perfect art printer!
+If you’re looking for a laptop perfect for editing you images for print, check out our review of the best artist laptops.

 If you have any questions, or if you would like to share your own experiences with art printers, please leave a comment below!